-- information relating to your patient's needs and the care she can expect throughout her pregnancy, birth, and after the baby is born;
+- information relating to your patient's needs and the care they can expect throughout their pregnancy, birth, and after the baby is born;

 - a place to record check-ups and tests; and